adeola-jo/iToBoS-Annotation-Tool/README.md

 # <img src="src/assets/itoboslogo.png" alt="iToBoS Logo" width="40" style="vertical-align: middle;"> iToBoS Annotation Tool

-A desktop application built with React, Electron, and Vite for cleaning and managing annotations in YOLO format for the iToBoS project.
-This tool allows users to easily view, edit, and manage bounding box annotations for image datasets.
+A desktop application built with React, Electron, and Vite for creating, cleaning, and managing annotations in YOLO format.
+Originally developed for the iToBoS skin lesion dataset, this versatile tool can be used for annotating any type of image dataset for training object detection models.
+It allows users to easily view, edit, and manage bounding box annotations with a simple and intuitive interface.

 ![Demo GIF](src/assets/demo.gif)